Connect with others who understand.

 3. Try Setting a SMART Goal

 Even after you’ve reflected on your needs and current capabilities, it can be difficult to set a meaningful and actionable goal.
-When your goals are too broad or general, it can be difficult to know how to achieve them.
-A framework, like the SMART system, can help you write a clear recovery goal that feels doable.
+When your goals are too broad or general, it can be hard to know how to achieve them.
+The SMART system can help you write a clear recovery goal that feels doable.
+Each letter stands for a specific characteristic of your goal: specific, measurable, attainable, relevant, and time-bound.

 Specific

 Your goal should clearly describe a specific action.
-If your goal is to manage your opioid cravings, ask yourself what managing a craving would look like:
+If your goal is to manage your opioid cravings, ask yourself what managing a craving would look like.

 • What actions could you take to help manage your cravings?